-Despite having a rest day in Burgos, Win knocked on the door to the boys’ room just after 6am suggesting a pre sunrise wander up the castle.
-So that’s what she and I did.
-The other boys went back to sleep.
+Despite having a rest day in Burgos, Win knocked on the door to the boys’ room just after 6am suggesting a pre-sunrise wander up to the Burgos castle.
+So that’s what we did.
+The boys went back to sleep.

 Burgos Cathedral in the moonlight.

 On both sides behind the cathedral, there are steps so you can walk up the hill to reach Burgos castle.

 I used to be a werewolf but I’m alright noooooow…

 Burgos town looked peaceful and beautiful from above at this early hour.

 Win and I walked back down towards Burgos Cathedral as the sun started to rise.

 We had a look inside the municipal albergue which looked big and modern.
 The cafe opposite the albergue was open so we entered for a morning coffee and a croissant.